ZZ-Cat/raildriver/README.md

 ## Warning

-RailDriver is still undergoing active development & is not yet ready for prime time release.
+RailDriver is undergoing active development & is not yet ready for prime time release.
 If you choose to use RailDriver in its current state, do so at your own risk.
 Some features may be broken, bugged, untested, missing, or the script as a whole may resemble a pigeon flying by swinging its head around in circles.

 Fear not!
 I am constantly working on this project (aside from flying my helicopters & helping out with other heli-related projects) & I have every intention of making that stubborn pigeon fly by using its wings.
 No matter how much the basterd wants to insist on swinging its head around in circles to fly. =^/.~=

+If you have spotted any bugs, something isn't working the way it should, or you have any suggestions on what you want to see in RailDriver, don't hesitate to open an Issue.

 ## Description

 This is a little side-project of mine that I have been slowly, but surely whittling my way through over the last year & a half.
+Recently, it has evolved exponentially since I had internet installed at my place (after not having any for six years).

 My main target for this project is for those that want to just run their trains, & have none of the fuss what normally comes with the territory of running trains in GMTB servers.

 The control interface is greatly simplified, & you have everything you need to get going within minutes of showing up in your favorite GMTB server.
+All you need to do is spawn RailDriver's E2 chip on your locomotive's body & go!

 ## Installation

 Part 1 of 2 of Over-The-Air Updates is now [live](https://github.com/ZZ-Cat/RailDriver/pull/26)!
-Once you have placed RailDriver into your ```e2shared``` directory, you can use ```.raildriver update local``` to update RailDriver instead of using your toolgun.
+Once you have placed RailDriver into your ```e2shared``` directory, you can use ```.raildriver update local``` to update RailDriver instead of using Expression2's editor & your toolgun to keep RailDriver updated.

 ### Prerequisites